jlacasa/jlacasa.github.io/_pages/teaching.md

 **Instructor**

-- An Introduction to Applied Statistics in R - 2021, 2022.
+- **Workshop:** An Introduction to Applied Statistics in R - 2021, 2022.
-  This mini-course strated on demand in 2021, to help a group of curious undergraduate students and visiting scholar in our lab.
+  This workshop started in 2021 to help a group of curious undergraduate students and visiting scholars in our lab.
 They approached me and told me they wanted to learn R and statistics!
 So we met weekly to introduce R programming and refresh+advance concepts in statistics.